Unplanned Pregnancies – Then Versus Now ~Part 1

 ~ People can say unplanned pregnancies are very different today than they were thirty-some ago.
 What do you think?
-Keep reading and find out what I think; or better yet, what I know after having been pregnant back then.
+Keep reading to find out my thoughts.

 What was a typical day like 35 years ago for your average 19 year old?
 When you woke up, you were glad there was nothing right next to you that connected you to the world.